 Within the vaccination area the patient has to follow the vaccinating personnel's advices and prompts.
 The vaccine will be administered in the non-dominant hand shoulder or, if the arm isn't musculated sufficiently, may be administered in a thigh muscle instead.
 Afterwards, the patient can progress to the outbound waiting area.

 Checkpoint 4 - Outbound waiting area

-In the outbound waiting area, the patient has to wait 30 minutes under surveillance of an entrusted medical/office staff member.
+In the outbound waiting area, the patient has to wait 15 minutes under surveillance of an entrusted medical/office staff member.
 The newly vaccinated patient must be informed about possible adverse reaction even after he/she has left the vaccination point.

 (The certificate of vaccination will usually be issued within 1 minute.)

 In the Links area further down you can find descriptive plans of vaccination points.